mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 Allows you to give this town NPC any name when it spawns.
 By default returns something embarrassing.

+### public virtual bool UsesPartyHat()

+Allows you to determine whether this town NPC wears a party hat during a party.
+Returns true by default.

 ### public virtual string GetChat()

 Allows you to give this town NPC a chat message when a player talks to it.
 By default returns something embarrassing.